simonporcher/COVID-19-Governments-Responses/README.md

 -  geodi: two-letters country code;
 - iso: three-letters country code;
 - d: date of the observation;
-- cases: number of cases reported on the given day by the European Centre for Disease Prevention and Control;
-- deaths: number of deaths reported on the given day by the European Centre for Disease Prevention and Control;
 - school: binary variable equal to1 if schools were closed and 0 otherwise;
 - school_local: binary flag to distinguish localized school closures from other cases.
 1 denotes that school closures were implemented at the local level and 0 denotes that school closures were not implemented at the local level (either at the national level or no school closures).
 The data on the scale of school closures is imported from the UNESCO.
 The interaction of school and school_local allows researchers to create three levels of measures: no school closures (school=0 and school_local=0), localized school closures (school=1 and school_local==1) or national school closures (school=1 and school_local=0);
 - domestic: binary variable equal to 1 if there was a domestic lockdown and 0 otherwise;